jbouffard/geopyspark/docs/markdown/guides/tms.md

 A call to `bind` is then followed by a call to `url_pattern`, which provides a string that gives the template for the tiles furnished by the TMS server.
-This template string may be copied directly into geojson.io_, for example.
+This template string may be copied directly into geojson.io, for example.
 When the TMS server is no longer needed, its resources can be freed by a call to `unbind`.